 Other ways to create a sitemap

 Some people don’t like to pile up WordPress plugins if they can help it.
 This is good thinking since WordPress plugins always slow down sites to a certain extent.
-Luckily, there are other ways to create a sitemap, besides using a WordPress plugin.
-One of the tools that we can recommend is XML Sitemap Generator.
-The tool is available in the form of:

 - Online generator